cappuccino/cucapp/README.md

 #### Global variable

-The global variable `$urlparams` allows you to specify URL params between each sceanrios (need to be changed in the hooks).
+The global variable `$url_params` allows you to specify URL params between each scenarios (need to be changed in the hooks).

 #### Categories